artyomLisovskij/python-links-recursive-parser/README.md

 - run script by docker-compose up --build

 We use redis as db, so if script failed you can continue parsing.

+Result will be printed to docker console as list of links when all links will fetched.